 - To argue that the adjudicator does not have jurisdiction.

-If a challenge cannot be made, the responding party must pay or perform it before beginning arbitration or court proceedings in an attempt to claim back the money.
-It is only in rare conditions that parties might be able to commence and win a court procedure before they must pay the decision.
+If a challenge cannot be made, the decision must be paid or performed before beginning arbitration or court proceedings in an attempt to claim back the money.
+It is only in rare conditions that parties might be able to commence and win a court procedure before they must pay.
 Alternatively, there may be a chance to stay the enforcement of an adjudicator’s decision.

-This is the main rule of adjudicator’s decisions.
-Many people fall foul of this rule and end up paying significant sums for the referring party’s legal costs because they have refused to pay the decision.
-If you refuse to pay, the referring party can apply to have the decision enforced.
+If you don’t pay the decision, you may end up paying significant sums for the referring party’s legal costs.
+If you refuse to pay, the opposing party can apply to have it enforced.
 They can add a claim for the costs of doing so, which can amount to £5,000-£15,000.

 If a challenge is to be maintained against the decision’s ability to be enforced, then it must be raised early in the process.
 You must also be careful to not waive it by deed or by word.

-This means that from the moment the notice of intention is received, everything you do could determine your rights within the process.
-Sometimes, the referring party does not actually have the right to commence construction adjudication under the legislation or contract.
-If you participate then, without reserving your right to challenge the adjudicator’s jurisdiction, you could actually validate an adjudication that was initially invalid.
+This means that from the moment the notice of adjudication is received, everything you do could determine your rights within the process.
+Sometimes, the referring party does not actually have the right to commence adjudication under the legislation or contract.
+If you participate then, you could actually validate an adjudication that was initially invalid.